Frequently Asked Questions

 What kind of support can I expect to receive during my internship/work placement?

-During your placement, the Subject Coordinator will make contact with your host organisation to check in, and make sure that everything is going as planned.
+During your placement, the Subject Coordinator will contact your host organisation to check in, and make sure that everything is going as planned.
 If you have any concerns at any stage before, during, or after your placement, please make sure that you check in with your Subject Coordinator.
 They will be able to provide you with advice and support.
-You can also contact the College Experiential Learning teams for general advice and support.